 And Paul is rejoicing.

-How can this be.
-If there is one place I cannot imagine rejoicing it would be prison.
+How can this be?
+If there is one place I cannot imagine rejoicing, it would be prison.
 Paul has so deeply and thoroughly surrendered his life to Jesus that though he is completely vulnerable to the schemes of men, he is totally invincible.
 You cannot kill the one who has already died.
 In this way, Paul blazes the trail that will be followed by every saint to follow who is worth their salt.
 He knows the secret to life—which is to die before you die.
 His ambitions and aspirations are dead and buried.
 Now his life can be consumed by a holy passion.
-Soon we will hear his mission statement, “To live is Christ, and to die is gain.”
+Soon we will hear his mission statement: “To live is Christ and to die is gain” (v.
+21).

 This is why Paul always references his praying as a kind of travail.
-He speaks of it on one occasion as being in the pains of childbirth.
-This is why down through the ages the Saints speak of prayer not as preparation for the work but as the work itself.
+He speaks of it on one occasion as being in the pains of childbirth (Gal.
+4:19).
+This is why down through the ages the saints speak of prayer not as preparation for the work but as the work itself.

-Abba Father, we thank you for your son, Jesus, who is our great intercessor and who calls us to share in this work with him for the sake of the whole world.
-Would you lead me in this way of prayer.
-I confess, I hardly grasp it but I believe.
+Abba Father, we thank you for your Son, Jesus, who is our Great Intercessor and who calls us to share in this work with him for the sake of the whole world.
+Would you lead me in this way of prayer?
+I confess I hardly grasp it, but I believe.
 I am tired of casual prayer.
 I want to participate in this greater work.
-Come Holy Spirit.
-In Jesus name.
-Amen.
+Come, Holy Spirit.
+In Jesus’ name we pray, amen.

 - What do you think of this difference between an intermediary and an intercessor?
 Make sense?
 Where are you in that?

 - Are you willing (or willing to be made willing) to become an intercessor in prayer?
 It’s not something you can just decide and do; you must ask God to do it in and through you.